jg-digital-media/jgdm_jobs_pathway/readme.md

   + I'm becoming more and more minded to switch to using modals for things like adding new jobs and the progress stats page.
 But the major functionality achievement of the day is getting the checkbox for each table cell to change colour when the child checkbox is checked.
 This gives people a visual cue that this stage of the job application process has been completed.
 Of course, there isn't any backend persistence for this yet, so it all resets when you refresh the page.

   + A big part of the app is the job listing page, and a large part of future database interactions will go there.
 But it all represents a good step towards completing the prototype of the app.

+#### `0.0.6`

+  + I've added some form validation to the login and register pages.
+Emphasis on the word "some".
+There's no doubt the validation is in place and seems to be working but there are issues getting all of the UI feedback in place.
+I'm leaving this as it is for today, but it warrants further work.

+  + I made other changes to the app, bringing it further towards a finished Prototype.
+Including simulated logging in and logging out.
+I've also added a delete jobs button to the progress stats page, which will allow users, when ready, or if necessary, to delete jobs they've added to their account and start again.

+  + But it's a tricky moment in the development of this app.
+At some point, we have to declare the prototype stage of the app complete and start to build in Rails.
+This will probably be on Monday.
+A final look at what needs doing will be done tomorrow. `18-09-2025`

 [Back to Top](#development)